ROWAN UNIVERSITY POLICY

-Chief Information Security Officer (CISO): The Chief Information Security Officer is the ultimate authority for interpretation and implementation of Information Security Incident Reporting, as well as for coordinating information security incident communications.
+Information Security Officer: The Information Security Officer is the ultimate authority for interpretation and implementation of Information Security Incident Reporting, as well as for coordinating information security incident communications.

 Security Incident Review Board: The Security Incident Review Board is represented by senior leadership from various campus units.
 The board is responsible for reviewing security incidents, how the incident was handled, and any lessons learned from the security incident.
-In addition, the board meets quarterly to discuss any incidents that occurred during that specific timeline and lastly the board determines whether an incident is escalated to the Cyber Insurance carrier.
+In addition, the board meets as needed to discuss any ongoing incidents and lastly the board determines whether an incident is escalated to the Cyber Insurance carrier.

 VI.
 POLICY COMPLIANCE